raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 The demand on the OctaPi client machine for memory will be quite large, so we will need to run the program one ring setting at a time.

 + Start with the code you wrote for the standalone attack, but save a copy of the file as `bruteforce_octapi.py`.

++ Open the file using Python 3 (IDLE) from the Programming menu.

-Remove the loop in the main part of the program but keep all of the variables and the function `find_rotor_start()`.
++ Remove the loop in the main part of the program but keep all of the variables and the function `find_rotor_start()`.

 + Alter the `find_rotor_start()` function so that it now takes an additional parameter - the `ring_choice`.
 This will be a string containing 3 numbers separated by spaces, for example "1 1 1".